This article gives you all the cutting speed formulas you need for basic feeds & speeds, but it also shows you the

 – You can rely on sound or feel.
 This requires quite a lot of experience and even though it has its devotees, it basically doesn’t work.
 If it did, you could buy “ear training” CD’s for machinists and Boeing would require you to pass a feeds and speeds by ear audio test before they would hire you.
 None of that happens because you can only hear really bad feeds and speeds.
 You can’t hear somewhat bad and you sure can’t tell the difference between ok and really awesome feeds and speeds.

 – You can rely on standard cuts that’ve worked in the past or rules of thumb.
 This method is pretty popular, but it sure is limiting.
 After all, are all of the pockets you cut the same depth?
 Do you know all the many conditions baked into the rule of thumb and do they match your specific cutting process?
 There are variances in every job and if you’re locked into just a few standard cuts, you’re missing out on the possibilities.
 BTW, one of the reasons CAM does such a lousy job is it takes the approach of databasing standard cuts.
 Every job is different.

 – You can rely on data from the Tooling Catalog feeds and speeds chart.
 That data is important, but used by itself, it’s also loaded with limitations.
 For example, a feeds and speeds chart is a 2 dimensional table.
 It can only cover 2 variables.
 Our G-Wizard Feeds and Speeds Calculator covers 60 variables!
 When was the last time you looked through 30 charts to figure recommended cutting speeds?
 You basically can’t do it, which is why:

 – By far the most popular option is to use a Feeds & Speeds Calculator such as our G-Wizard.
+A good feeds and speeds can do things that simply are not possible any other way, so it’s not surprising that the most powerful tool is also the preferred tool.
 If you’re ready to accept a Feeds and Speeds Calculator and want to move on and learn other things, click here.